GwendolyneFreddy/Infinity-Animations/README.md

 #### Mac OS X

->:warning: Unfortunately, **this mod is not currently fully compatible with OS X** because a few components patching exe file do not support OS X. If you wish to make it so, please post your interest in the <a href="http://www.shsforums.net/forum/594-infinity-animations/">forum</a>.
+>:warning: Unfortunately, **this mod is not currently fully compatible with OS X** because the main component patching exe file does not support OS X. If you wish to make it so, please post your interest in the <a href="http://www.shsforums.net/forum/594-infinity-animations/">forum</a>.
 (It may help to examine your game launcher and the contents of the existing patch in an editor if you have any technical expertise.)

 &#128541; **However,** since EE games don't need to be patched to benefit from Infinity Animations, **it can be installed on Mac OS X EE games**.